gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     -
   * - Infrastructure: Network Domains
     - None, Read, Full
-    - Determines access to the Domains tab on the Infrastructure > Network page.
+    - Determines access to the Domains tab on the |InfNet| page.
     - The Domains page is where network domains are managed.
 Domains are used for setting FQDNs, joining Windows Instances to domains, and creating A-Records with DNS integrations.
 On create the domain controller and credentials for domain join must be provided.
     - This permission is recommended for those responsible for |morpheus| DNS and domain-join integrations.
     -